Medical Lab Technician (MLT) Schools

 Medical Lab Technician (MLT) Degree & Certification Programs

-Medical lab technicians typically need an associate’s degree to obtain entry-level work in the field, according to the Bureau of Labor Statistics (BLS).
+According to the Bureau of Labor Statistics (BLS), medical lab technicians typically need an associate’s degree to obtain entry-level work in the field.
 Most associate degree programs can be completed in about two years, but some fast-track programs are also available to students, particularly those who already have training in a related healthcare field, such as nursing.
 There are many different programs available in the U.S.

 Below are listed just four of the medical lab technician schools offering programs, although there are many more to choose from: